google/generative-ai-docs/examples/gemini/python/docs-agent/README.md

   You can use this feature for creating tasks as well.
 For example, see the [DescribeImages][describe-images] task.

+- **Interact with LLM using external tools**: The `agent tools` command allows you to interact with the Gemini model using configured external tools (through MCP - Model Context Protocol).
+This enables the agent to perform actions by leveraging specialized tools.
+(See
+  [Docs Agent CLI reference][cli-reference] and
+  [Docs Agent concepts][docs-agent-concepts]).

 For more information on Docs Agent's architecture and features, see the [Docs Agent concepts][docs-agent-concepts] page.